gabhisekdev/Viper-Architecture/ViperAdvanceDemo/README.md

 # Advance VIPER Implementation

-This project demonstrates usage of VIPER design pattern in a full fledged practical application which involves API request, database storage and designing UI components.
+This project demonstrates usage of VIPER design pattern in a full fledged practical application which involves API request, database storage and configuring UI components.

 ## TravelTracker